Taikinjo/woodworking-site.io/README.md

-# Dad’s Woodworks — Personal Project
+# A/C Woodworking — Portfolio Website

-This is a small web project I built for my dad’s woodworking business.
-It’s a simple, static website designed to showcase his handmade furniture and custom woodcrafts.
+A custom-built static website created for A/C Woodworking, a small business specializing in handcrafted furniture and custom woodwork.

-The site includes:
-- A clean **home page** introducing his work
-- A **project gallery** with multiple photos and descriptions for each piece
+The site is designed to showcase completed projects and highlight the quality of craftsmanship.

+## Features

+- **Home Page** — Clean introduction to the brand
+- **Project Gallery** — Photos and descriptions of completed pieces
-- An **about page** sharing his background and workshop story
+- **About Page** — Background information and workshop story
-- A **contact page** for inquiries and commissions
+- **Contact Page** — Inquiries and custom commission requests
-- Personal info and picture have been redacted
+- Personal information and images have been redacted for privacy

-I created this project using basic **HTML, CSS, and JavaScript** — no frameworks or CMS.
-It was a great learning experience in designing, structuring, and deploying a static website from scratch.
+## Tech Stack

+- **HTML**
+- **CSS**
+- **JavaScript**
+- No frameworks or CMS were used

-### 💡 Notes
+## Notes

-This site is lightweight and runs entirely in the browser.
+This is a lightweight, fully client-side static site that runs entirely in the browser.